Skip to content

 📉 What’s Changing in 2025?

-• Increasing cost of living and tuition
+• Increased cost of living in cities like New York, California, and Boston

-🛂 US Visa Trends
+🛂 US Student Visa Trends (F-1 Visa)

-• Weak ties to home country
+• Weak ties to the home country

-🎓 Top US Universities for South Asians
+🎓 Top US Universities Popular with South Asian Students

 • University of Illinois Urbana-Champaign